Dynamical system analysis of cosmological evolution in the Aether scalar tensor theory: Conclusions

 Finally, for the class 3 model, none of the fixed points corresponds to a scalar field dominated era.
 This happens not because the scalar field is never dominant, but because this domination is achieved asymptotically in the future, at the boundary of the phase space $\Phi\to \pm\infty$.
 Consequently, a backwards integration of the cosmological equations shows both a radiation and a matter dominated eras, followed by a transition into either a temporary cosmological constant dominated era or directly into a scalar field dominated era.
 The parameter $\Omega_B$ again controls this transition and the duration of the cosmological constant dominated era.
 Indeed, for large values of $\Omega_B$ the cosmological constant dominated era is nonexistent and a transition from a matter dominated to a scalar field dominated era occurs directly, while for small values of $\Omega_B$ the transition from a cosmological constant dominated and a scalar field dominated era can be pushed indefinitely into the future, thus preserving the present cosmological parameters consistent with the experimental observations.
 It is also interesting to note that the future asymptotic state of this model corresponds to a case of phantom matter, eventually leading the cosmological solution into a Big Rip scenario.

 Finally we considered a class of generalizations of the previous models.
-It was shown that a large of these models (including the class 1 model) are incompatible with the requirement that the effective equation of state of the scalar field is small enough at early cosmic times whilst simultaneously allowing for MOND phenomenology across a sufficiently wide of span of astrophysical length scales.
-Preliminary results indicate that class 2 and class 3 models may yet be consistent with these constraints whilst additionally acting as a realistic alternative to dark matter at the level of cosmological perturbations.
+It was shown that a large variety of these models (including the class 1 model) are incompatible with the requirement that the effective equation of state of the scalar field is small enough at early cosmic times whilst simultaneously allowing for MOND phenomenology across a sufficiently wide of span of astrophysical length scales.
+Preliminary results indicate that class 2 and class 3 models could be consistent with these constraints whilst additionally acting as a realistic alternative to dark matter at the level of cosmological perturbations.

 Our results thus show that a wide class of functions $F(Q)$ can successfully reproduce meaningful and physically relevant cosmological background evolution, even in the absence of a CDM component.
 Nevertheless, our results also imply that relativistic MOND theories in the class 1 and 3 models are unable to play the role of a cosmological constant, as the cosmological phase space features an invariant submanifold at $\Omega_\Lambda=0$, effectively preventing any cosmological solution to evolve towards an exponentially accelerated expansion driven solely by the scalar field.
 Furthermore, and even though the phase space of the class 2 model features stable critical points where the expansion is exponentially accelerated even in the absence of a cosmological constant density, it is likely that none are consistent with data.
+Nevertheless, we emphasize that if one focus solely in the modelling of CDM and not dark energy, all three models can successfully reproduce the observational constraints while playing the role of CDM.